Visiting the Garden

 These include fever or chills, cough, shortness of breath, fatigue, muscle aches, headache, sore throat, loss of sense of taste or smell, congestion, nausea or vomiting, and diarrhea.
 If you’re experiencing any of these symptoms apart from existing health conditions, please do not visit.
 Come see us when you are symptom-free.
 Read more on the CDC website.

 You will need to wear in the restrooms or when outside if you’re unable to maintain six feet of distance from anyone you’re not isolating with.

 Please stay at least six feet away from other visitors, volunteers, and staff.
 Before starting down a narrow path, check for others ahead of you and be prepared to wait in a more open area for them to pass by.

 Know Before You Go

 Visiting the Garden is free and open to the public, no reservation necessary.
-Please note that while leashed pets are welcome on the Piedmont Nature Trails behind the Garden, no pets are allowed inside the main garden gates.
+Please note that while leashed pets are welcome on the Piedmont Nature Trails outside the gates, no pets are allowed inside the main garden gates.

 - 9 a.m.-5 p.m.
 Tuesdays through Saturdays

 What to Expect when going in the Allen Education Center